Free technical help for digital creators - music, video, art, photography, graphic & web design

 1. Speed (or Rate) which determines the frequency of oscillation

-2. Attack time which controls how fast its effect will fade in
+2. Attack time which controls how quickly it will fade in

 3 ways to control & alter sound